DigitalNutritionalAssessment/gibsonify/docs/development.md

 ## Releasing

-Before making a new release version, create a `chore/release-x.y.z` branch from the `dev` branch, implement any pre-release changes, and open a PR named `chore: release x.y.z`, where `x.y.z` can be deduced by running `cz bump --dry-run` and observing the printed version.
+Before making a new release version, create a `chore/release-x.y.z` branch from the `main` branch, implement any pre-release changes, and open a PR named `chore: release x.y.z`, where `x.y.z` can be deduced by running `cz bump --dry-run` and observing the printed version.
 This is an automatically generated [Semantic Version](https://semver.org/) from conventional commits.

 After implementing all changes and having the PR approved, update the version in `cz.yaml` and `pubspec.yaml` and also update the changelog all in a single command by running